1-877-929-7245

 • Breakfast, Lunch

-Today is a highlight of our vacation and a once-in-a-lifetime experience.
-After breakfast, we transfer to the station to board the scenic Expedition (or Voyager) Train for an unforgettable trip to Aguas Calientes, visiting the "Lost City of the Incas," the iconic site of Machu Picchu.
+Today is a major highlight of our holiday and a once-in-a-lifetime experience.
+After breakfast, we transfer to the station where we board the scenic Expedition (or Voyager) Train for an unforgettable trip to Aguas Calientes, visiting the "Lost City of the Incas" - the iconic site of Machu Picchu.

-On arrival in Aguas Calientes, a winding bus ride takes us up to Machu Picchu, where one of the most incredible sights in the world awaits: an ancient Incan citadel built amid the clouds, mountains and forested peaks of Peru.
-Our local guide explains the history of this awe-inspiring landmark - a UNESCO World Heritage site and one of the New Seven Wonders of the World - that was forgotten for 400 years before being rediscovered in 1911.
+On arrival in Aguas Calientes, a winding bus ride takes us up to Machu Picchu itself where we're greeted by one of the most incredible sights in the world - an ancient Incan citadel built amid the drifting clouds, mountains, and forested peaks of Peru.
+Our local guide explains the intriguing history of this awe-inspiring landmark, forgotten for 400 years before being rediscovered in 1911.
+Machu Picchu is a UNESCO World Heritage site and one of the New Seven Wonders of the World.

-We return by coach to Aguas Calientes with free time through lunch, and then we return by rail to Ollantaytambo.
-On arrival, we travel onward by coach to Cusco, where we spend the next two nights.
-This evening is at leisure to dine locally.
+We return by coach to Aguas Calientes where there's free time over lunch, then return by rail to Ollantaytambo and on to Cusco, where we spend the next two nights.
+This evening is at leisure to dine locally and there is a wide selection of restaurants to choose from in Cusco.
 Overnight Cusco.

 Includes